Physician Assistants: The New Doctor-Nurse Hybrid

 - Physician assistants usually belong to the general medicine category but nurses must choose their field, like paediatrics or physiotherapy.

-- Physician assistants attend training programs modelled on medical school education but nurses have a separate Advanced Practice of Nursing to function as one.
+- Physician assistants attend training programs modeled on medical school education but nurses have a separate Advanced Practice of Nursing to function as one.

 What Does It Take to Be a Physician Assistant?